Community Interaction Program — Restoration and/or protection of biodiversity

 grant_single_labels|register

-- Ensure that your organization is a non-profit non-government organization legally constituted for at least one year in Quebec, or an Indigenous community.
+- Ensure your organization is a non-profit or Indigenous community legally constituted for at least one year with an established place of business in Quebec.

 - Step 6: Submit Application

-- Submit the completed and signed application by March 1 or October 15.
+- Send the completed and signed application by mail, fax, or email by the March 1 or October 15 deadline.

 grant_single_labels|otherInfo